About the Group

 Closing Prayer

-The Chair ends the meeting with a prayer of their choice, often the Serenity Prayer, 3rd Step Prayer, 11th Step Prayer, or the Lord’s Prayer.
+The Speaker ends the meeting with a prayer of their choice, often the Serenity Prayer, 3rd Step Prayer, 11th Step Prayer, or the Lord’s Prayer.

 Attendance & Court Verifications